pigmentless/me/README.md

 - 👋 Hi, I’m @pigmentless
 - 👀 I’m a product deginer with obsession in geometry and coding
 - 🌱 I’m currently learning everything
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on art and design lets say crazy stuff
 - twitter:  @pigmentless

 <!---